01-edu/public/subjects/0-shell/README.md

   - exit
 - You must manage the program interruption `Ctrl + D`.
 - The project has to be written in a compiled language (like C, Rust, Go or other), **interpreted languages (like Perl and others) are not allowed**.
-- The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/)
+- The code must respect the [good practices](../good-practices/README.md)

-This project will help you learn about:

-- Shell
-- Operating systems services
-- Command-line interfaces
-- Unix system
-- Process creation and synchronization
-- Commands syntax
-- Scripting language

 ### Bonus